Lexington, Kentucky: Economy

 Lexington has one of the nation's most stable economies.
 Lexington describes itself as having "a fortified economy, strong in manufacturing, technology, and entrepreneurial support, benefiting from a diverse, balanced business base".
 The Lexington Metro Area had an unemployment rate of 3.7% in August 2015, lower than many cities of similar size.

 The city is home to several large corporations.
 Sizable employment is generated by four Fortune 500 companies: Xerox (which acquired Affiliated Computer Services), Lexmark International, Lockheed-Martin, and IBM, employing 3,000, 2,800, 1,705, and 552, respectively.
 United Parcel Service, Trane, and Amazon.com, Inc. have large operations in the city, and Toyota Motor Manufacturing Kentucky is within the Lexington CSA, located in adjoining Georgetown.
-A Jif peanut butter plant located here produces more peanut butter than any other factory in the world.
+A Jif peanut butter plant located in the city produces more peanut butter than any other factory in the world.

-Notable corporate headquarters include Lexmark International, a manufacturer of printers and enterprise software; Link-Belt Construction Equipment, a designer and manufacturer of telescopic and lattice boom cranes; Big Ass Fans, a manufacturer of large ceiling fans and lighting fixtures for industrial, commercial, agricultural, and residential use; A&W Restaurants, a restaurant chain known for root beer; and Fazoli's, an Italian-American fast-food chain.
+Notable corporate headquarters include Lexmark International, a manufacturer of printers and enterprise software; Link-Belt Construction Equipment, a designer and manufacturer of telescopic and lattice boom crawler cranes; Big Ass Fans, a manufacturer of large ceiling fans and lighting fixtures for industrial, commercial, agricultural, and residential use; A&W Restaurants, a restaurant chain known for root beer; and Fazoli's, an Italian-American fast-food chain.

 The city's largest employer, the University of Kentucky, employed 16,743 as of 2020.

 Other sizable employers include the Lexington-Fayette County government and other hospital facilities.
 The Fayette County Public Schools employ 5,374, and the Lexington-Fayette Urban County Government employs 2,699.
 Central Baptist Hospital, Saint Joseph Hospital, Saint Joseph East, and the Veterans Administration Hospital employ 7,000 persons in total.